 CSE can affect any child, who has been coerced into engaging in sexual activities.
 This includes 16 and 17 year olds who can legally consent to have sex.
 Some children may not realise they are being exploited e.g. they believe they are in a genuine romantic relationship.

-Children Missing Education (7g)
+Children absent from education (7g)